maggiesuero/website/README.md

 # Maggie Suero Website
- This is the repo of my personal website: https://maggiesuero.com
+ This repo describes the process of making my personal website: https://maggiesuero.com

+1) I downloaded a template from https://colorlib.com/wp/template/meetme/
+2) I uploaded the unmodified template to the repo